lacymorrow/fpv-bible/README.md

  ## Sbmitting topics
 If you really think your shit is worthy enoguh for our time, go ahead and post it as an [issue here](https://github.com/FPV-WAREHOUSE)

+ #### Details
+ We've got domains and hosting in the works
+ Setting up a personal owncloud server, hopefully it can handle oodles of footage.